MorphometricsGroup/EasyDCP/docs/source/tutorial.md

 Photos from image acquisition step, organized into folders by group as described above.

-Agisoft Metashape Professional 1.6.x (0 or higher?)
+Agisoft Metashape Professional 1.6.3

 CloudCompare

 1. Edit pipeline-all.py user-defined variables:

-Navigate to `easypcp/creation`
+   - Navigate to `easypcp/creation

-open pipeline-all.py
+   - open pipeline-all.py

--set `agisoft_quality` to 5 (lowest) for initial run. change later
+   - set `agisoft_quality` to 5 (lowest) for initial run. change later

--change`path_folders`to the path containing the folders of images -change `blur_threshold` to desired value.
+   - change`path_folders`to the path containing the folders of images
+   - change `blur_threshold` to desired value.
 Pipeline will disable all images with Agisoft image quality below the `blur_threshold`.
--set `ignore_gps`, `align_ground`, and `use_scalebars ` as needed
+   - set `ignore_gps`, `align_ground`, and `use_scalebars ` as needed

-Ensure folder structure matches intended format
+2. Ensure folder structure matches intended format
    - only folders in root folder (path_folders), no files in root
-- 'skip' folder contains scalebars.csv if needed **Default scalebars.csv provided to match targets.pdf**
+   - 'skip' folder contains scalebars.csv if needed
+     - **Default scalebars.csv provided in 3dphenotyping\materials to match targets.pdf.
+Copy to [path_folders]\skip directory.**

-2. Run pipeline-all.bat **update program to use agisoft package?? update installation?**
+3. Run pipeline-all.bat **[dev] update program to use agisoft package. update installation for .whl.**

-3. Find output .psx and .ply files in each corresponding folder. **change output to single folder?** Verify successful 3D reconstruction with Agisoft and CloudCompare, respectively.
+   - Find output .psx and .ply files in each corresponding folder. **[dev] change output to single folder?** Verify successful 3D reconstruction with Agisoft and CloudCompare, respectively.

 # (c) Point cloud analysis